cogentcore/core/docs/content/1-basics/0-hello-world.md

 }
 ```

 Notice how you can see the result of the code above, a button with the text "Hello, World!".
 Not only can you see the result of the code, you can edit the code live.
-Try changing "Hello, World!" to "Click me!" and you will see the button update.
+Try changing "Hello, World!" to "Click me!" and you will see the button update accordingly.

-Even though Cogent Core is written in Go, a compiled language, it uses the interpreter [yaegi](https://github.com/traefik/yaegi) to provide a live editing experience.
+Even though Cogent Core is written in Go, a compiled language, it uses the interpreter [yaegi](https://github.com/traefik/yaegi) to provide interactive editing.
 You can edit almost all of the examples on this website and see the result immediately.
 You can also use the [Cogent Core playground](../playground) to experiment interactively with Cogent Core.